jessetane/rpc-engine/readme.md

 Dispatched when something goes wrong while processing an incoming message.

 ## Releases
+* 12.0.0
+  * Change default back to not sending handler errors and add `rpc.insecureErrors` and `RpcEngine.Error` as opt-in mechanisms.
 * 11.0.0
   * Allow errors generated during method handler execution to be sent to peers.
 This is risky in a promise environment because the programmer must opt-out of sending potentially sensitive error data to peers, but the benefits probably outweigh the risks
 * 10.0.0